RAF Castletown: Operational history

 After the Battle of Britain, the threat of invasion receded but attacks on Scapa continued.
-In 1941 124 Squadron was formed at Castletown to provide convoy and coastal patrols.
+In 1941 124 (Baroda) Squadron was formed at Castletown to provide convoy and coastal patrols.
 This activity continued until 1944 when the last squadron (by coincidence 504 Squadron) left and the station began to be wound down.
 The last known aircraft to visit the station was a Sikorsky Hoverfly helicopter of 771 Squadron FAA in March 1945 and the station closed soon after.

 As fighter activity decreased Castletown became a base for air-sea rescue duties with 282 Squadron being raised specifically for this purpose at Castletown in 1943.
 282 Squadron was replaced by 278 Squadron in 1944.

 Ground defence of the station was initially provided by army units but from 1942 onwards No. 2816 Squadron RAF Regiment fulfilled these duties.

 Squadrons based at station

 The following RAF Regiment units were here at some point: